 This course guides doctoral learners through the dissertation process.
 Doctoral learners have access to their dissertation chair and direct feedback on their dissertation.
-EDD902 and EDD903 will focus on the completion of a comprehensive literature review and proposed methodology.
-Approval of chapters 2 and 3 by the chair and committee members is required to progress.
+Learners will complete Chapter 2 of their dissertation and have it approved by their chair.
+This milestone must be passed to complete this course.
+CR/NC Grading.